maxcini/maxcini.github.io/content/post/carTCO/carTCO.md

 This last point, along with the analysis, actually provides a case for buying new.
 If you plan to keep the car for a long time and not sell anytime soon, you can essentially ignore the big initial depreciation hit when driving the car off the lot.
 That being said, usually, buying a few years used will provide the best value.

-I really like the last metric, cost per measured unit (cost per mile), as a means to use for a true, apples-to-apples comparison of cost when comparing vehicles.
-This can also be referred to as the Levelized Cost Of Driving (LCOD).
+I really like the cost per mile metric as a means for a true, apples-to-apples comparison of cost when comparing vehicles.
 This can especially be useful when comparing vehicles with different fuel sources and efficiencies, such as Electric Vehicles (EVs).
 Although, I'll save that discussion for another post...

 ## The Good, The Bad, and The Ugly